golden-pan/GhostMoney-MvM-TF2/README.md

   - After wave fail/restart, respawn handling is locked for 8 seconds in case you die between old and new round
   - Should prevent unwanted Medic revives

+- First Join: Pick Medic
+  - On first join, it will automatically select Medic during pre-wave 1.

 - Info popups for state/status feedback - can be disabled

 - Detects wave fail/success and restart votes